thephpleague/factory-muffin/README.md

 ##### Example 9

 This will set the `name` attribute to a random female first name.
-It will ensure that it is unique between all your model.
+It will ensure that it is unique between all your generated models.
 ```php
 League\FactoryMuffin\Facade::define('MyModel', array(
     'name' => 'unique:firstNameFamale',